Tap To Call

 This field is hidden when viewing the form

 If you’ve been involved in a truck accident, you know how devastating these collisions can be.
 The sheer size and weight of commercial trucks can cause severe injuries and extensive property damage, leaving victims with long-term consequences.
 At Braker White, our dedicated team understands the complexities of truck accident cases, and we are committed to fighting for your rights.
 We have the experience and knowledge to hold negligent truck drivers, companies, and other parties accountable, ensuring you receive the maximum compensation for your medical bills, lost wages, pain and suffering, and other damages.
-Let an Odessa truck accident lawyer guide you through the legal process and help you rebuild your life after a serious truck accident.
+Let a truck accident lawyer in Odessa guide you through the legal process and help you rebuild your life after a serious truck accident.

 We Make It Easy